-Those triangle and number symbols printed on many plastics are the manufacturer's identification code for the type of resin in the plastic, similar to a nutrition label on a food can.
-The recycling symbols are not indicators that something is recyclable in any given community.
+The triangle and number symbols printed on many plastics are the manufacturer's identification code for the type of resin in the plastic, similar to a nutrition label on a food can.
+The triangle or arrow symbols are not indicators that something is recyclable in any given community.
 These symbols only appear on plastics--not metal, glass or paper.

 Mountain View accepts a variety of recyclables based on sustainable market value.

 Recyclables that do not have enough market value to merit the cost of collection may be dropped off at the Mountain View Recycling Center.
-These hard-to-recycle items include plastic bags, plastic film and wrap, plant pots, buckets, scrap metal pots and pans, and empty aerosol cans.
+These hard-to-recycle items include scrap metal pots and pans, and empty aerosol cans.
+Plastic bags, plastic film and wrap, plant pots, buckets are no longer accepted due to changing markets.

-For example, plastic bottles and tubs have enough market value to be included in the curbside collection system.
-However, the same is not true for plastic bags, cups, plates, utensils, black plastic, plastic clamshells (top and bottom lids are connected), candy and snack bags.
+Items such as plastic bags, cups, plates, utensils, black plastic, plastic clamshells (hinged or lidded), and candy and snack bags do not have enough market value to be included in the curbside collection system.
 These plastics are not desired nor accepted by the end markets who buy our recycling.
-The SMaRT Station sells the plastic containers to manufacturers to make bottles and plastic lumber.
 Each community may be a little different in what they recycle because of different processors and markets.

-Place used household batteries in the bag provided by Recology Mountain View (650) 967-3034 and set on top of split-cart.
+Place used household batteries in the bag provided by Recology and set on top of split-cart.
 Recology collects the items and replaces the used bag with a new battery bag.
-For home safety, it is recommend that you tape battery terminals before putting them in the battery bag to reduce the risk of fire and other hazards.
+For home safety, it is recommended that you tape battery terminals before putting them in the battery bag to reduce the risk of fire and other hazards.

-You may also take used household batteries to either the Mountain View Recycling Center, 935 Terra Bella Avenue, Mountain View or to the SMaRT Station, 301 Carl Road, Sunnyvale for free disposal at their Drop Off Center (408) 752-8530.
-This is a different program and location than the County Household Hazardous Waste Program which is a monthly drop off event by appointment only (at rotation locations throughout the county and facilities in San Jose and San Martin).
+You may also take used household batteries to either the Mountain View Recycling Center or to the SMaRT Station for free disposal at their Drop Off Center (408) 752-8530.